 Bowling Club

-That’s where we stepped in...
+That’s when we stepped in...

-Now, we’re setting out to restore and re-imagine this space, removing the remaining alien invasive plants and other debris to make way for a vibrant indigenous garden.
 Once complete, this area will become a living showcase of the local flora, transforming an eyesore into a source of community pride and ecological beauty.

 Phase 1: The beginning